 It’s usually caused by exposure to sunlight or other UV light sources.
 Chalking can also be accelerated by using lower-quality paints or thinning the paint too much before application.

-4. Cracking: Paint cracks can happen for a variety of reasons, but most often it’s due to improper surface preparation (not allowing adequate time for drying) or using a low-quality paint that isn’t flexible enough to withstand changes in temperature and humidity without cracking.
+4. Cracking: Paint cracks can happen for a variety of reasons, but most often it’s due to improper surface preparation (not allowing adequate time for drying) or using low-quality paint that isn’t flexible enough to withstand changes in temperature and humidity without cracking.

 What are Some Tips for Prolonging the Life of My Paint Job